 The National Association of School-Based Teacher Trainers (NASBTT) is the organisation that represents the interests of schools-led teacher training provision in relation to the development and implementation of national policy developments.

 I think most of our members would say the principal benefit of membership is that we operate a sort of ‘one stop shop’ for members to raise queries and concerns.
 The team at NASBTT has many years of experience in the ever changing world of schools-led ITT and if we don’t know the answer we have the contacts to attempt to find it.
-You will get a login to our members’ only website which has a wealth of information and, most usefully, my blog posts about anything you need to know or be aware of in the current circumstances.
+You will get a login to our members’ only website which has a wealth of information and, most usefully, our blog posts about anything you need to know or be aware of in the current circumstances.
 Every week, you will receive a newsletter of the latest blog posts, which are categorised by subject and date to make it easier for you to look back at any that have been posted in the past.
 Our website also offers the opportunity to vote on particular issues via a poll so that we are able to take forward the collective views of our members as appropriate.
 We also have an app available for Apple and Android; once registered, you will receive notifications every time a new blog is posted rather than waiting for the weekly newsletter.
-NASBTT also collects data for benchmarking purposes (distinctive from data supplied by the NCTL) and our Press Officer has a wealth of contacts which we use to raise the profile of schools-led training in the educational media.
+NASBTT also collects data for benchmarking purposes (distinctive from data supplied by the NCTL) and our PR Consultant has a wealth of contacts which we use to raise the profile of schools-led training in the educational media.

 I spend a lot of my time representing the views of members.
 NASBTT is represented at the Initial Teacher Training Advisory Group (ITTAG), the All Party Parliamentary Group (APPG), the Supply and Training of Teachers Advisory Group (SATTAG) and the group to consider the future of Initial Teacher Training content and programmes post the publication of the Programme of Core Content for ITT.
-Colleagues have also spoken at several events this year including the Birmingham Primary and Early Years Leaders conference, and the Academies Show.
-During last academic year, NASBTT was involved in roundtable discussions concerning the allocation of places and the Centres of Excellence.
+Colleagues have also spoken at events including the Birmingham Primary and Early Years Leaders conference, and the Academies Show.
+NASBTT was involved in the roundtable discussions concerning the allocation of places and the Centres of Excellence.
 NASBTT also submitted a response to the House of Commons Education Select Committee’s call for evidence about teacher supply and retention and I was called to give verbal evidence to the committee in December 2015.

 Our work is specifically focussed on supporting those responsible for the overall management of provision, which in the schools-led context is often a single individual, sometimes working part-time.
 Whilst much of our activity is, therefore, most useful to those actually working with trainees, schools exploring future involvement in ITT, either as an accredited provider or school partner, are most welcome and we anticipate our experience and knowledge of this sector will prove invaluable in developing good provision from the outset.
 In particular, our relationships with the complex array of stakeholders involved in ITT enable us to offer a sort of ‘one stop shop’ in finding answers to the many queries our members raise.
 Our focus is on raising the quality of all schools-led ITT provision through developing knowledge, sharing best practice and resolving issues of concern.
 We are particularly keen to offer support, both centrally and through our members, to any embryonic, emerging or fledgling school-led ITT provision.